-UMW Parent and Family eNews recently sat down with Maxine Rice, whose daughter Michayla will graduate in May, to talk about the college journey.
+UMW Parent and Family eNews recently sat down with Kim Miller, mother of UMW junior Megan Miller, to talk about parenting through the college journey.

 Kim: Mary Washington was not even on Megan’s radar until a neighbor, whose son was a junior at the time, told her she should check it out.
 [Read more…] about Parent Perspective: Open to New Experiences

 The Office of Academic Services offers two free peer services to all undergraduate students.
 Our Peer Tutors are a supplemental resource to the classroom and provide subject specific assistance for students.
 We also offer tutoring for popular, introductory level courses.

 While the winter holiday is quickly approaching, it’s the time of year when stressors begin to build.
 As the semester is wrapping up, the Office of Disability Resources (ODR) would like to remind all students of resources available on campus that provide valuable support.

 “Unwind @ Mary Wash” is here to help students manage stress during Finals Week